All week, I have been trying to decide what to write.

 After we read about Trayvon you said,

-It must be scary for a 17 year old to have a man with a gun following him
+It must be scary for a 17 year old to have a man with a gun

 People listening all around while he screamed for help